awslabs/sockeye/tutorials/image_captioning/README.md

         --max-output-length 60 \
         --batch-size 1024 \
         --chunk-size 2048 \
-        --beam-size 3 >> validation_set.predictions
+        --beam-size 3 > validation_set.predictions
 ```

 This will take the best set of parameters found during training and then load the image provided in the STDIN and
-write the caption to STDOUT, which is redirected to the file `validation_set.predictions`.
+write the caption to STDOUT, which is redirected using `>` to the file `validation_set.predictions` overwriting its content if it exists already.

 You can also caption directly from image with the option `--extract-image-features` as follows: